Ryzen 9 5900X vs Ryzen 9 7900

 So, is Ryzen 9 7900 better than Ryzen 9 5900X?

 Yes.
-Ryzen 9 7900 is the better overall CPU here.
-You are getting a 2.4% average FPS lead across 50 shared CPU game tests in our data, 17.1% better Cinebench R23 multi-core, 23.7% higher PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 9 7900 is the better all-around CPU here.
+It gives you a 2.4% average FPS lead across 50 shared CPU game tests in our data, 17.1% better Cinebench R23 multi-core, 23.7% higher PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 9 7900 is the better pick here.
+If gaming is the priority, Ryzen 9 7900 is the better pick.
 According to our tests, it delivers 2.4% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 9 7900 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 9 7900 is the stronger fit.
 You are getting 17.1% better Cinebench R23 multi-core, backed by 12 cores and 24 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 9 7900 is the smarter buy today.
-Ryzen 9 7900 is $120 cheaper on MSRP at $429 MSRP versus $549 MSRP, and it gives you a 2.4% average FPS lead across 50 shared CPU game tests in our data.
-It is also 58.2% better value on MSRP (112.3 vs 71.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 9 7900 is the better buy right now.
+Ryzen 9 7900 comes in $120 cheaper on MSRP at $429 MSRP versus $549 MSRP, and it still gives you a 2.4% average FPS lead across 50 shared CPU game tests in our data.
+It is also 58.2% better value on MSRP (112.3 vs 71.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.
 That said, if you already own a compatible AM4 + DDR4 setup, Ryzen 9 5900X can still make sense as a platform-matched option because it avoids a motherboard and RAM swap, but on MSRP alone you would want to find it meaningfully cheaper in real-world listings before that path becomes easy to justify.

 Which one is more future-proof for 2026 and beyond?